Silas-U/RoboKinematics/README.md

 #### `CreateKinematicModel`

-This is the main class in the library, which encapsulates all the functionalities for kinematic analysis, including forward kinematics, inverse kinematics, Jacobian calculation, and trajectory generation.
+This is the main class which encapsulates all the functionalities for kinematic analysis, including forward kinematics, inverse kinematics, Jacobian calculation, and trajectory generation.

 #### **Constructor: `__init__(args, robot_name, link_twist_in_rads=False, joint_lim_enable=False)`**

 - **Parameters**:
   - `args`: List of Denavit-Hartenberg (DH) parameters in the form of dictionaries.
-  - `robot_name`: Name of the robot (used for display purposes).
+  - `robot_name`: Name of the robot.
   - `link_twist_in_rads`: If `True`, treats the twist angles in radians.
   - `joint_lim_enable`: If `True`, enforces joint limits.